Skip to Content

 If you can keep that in the back of your mind it will empower you to stay consistent with your toddler and help everyone make it past the 2 year old sleep regression without forming new sleep habits.

 Any number of things could be the reason your two year old suddenly starts waking up in the middle of the night.
-Here are a few of the culprits for those middle of the night wake ups:
+Here are some of the culprits for those middle of the night wake ups:

 • Potty training